What if I don't owe any tax?

 The Department of Revenue sends out Sales and Use Tax payment vouchers at the beginning of the year, but not to all taxpayers.
 If you’re required to electronically pay any business tax to the department, you must pay all business taxes electronically.
 If you’ve paid electronically at any time during the last three years, you won’t receive a payment voucher.

-If you’re not required to pay electronically, and you want to pay by check, create a Sales and Use Tax Return Payment Voucher.
-Mail the voucher with your check.
+If you’re not required to pay electronically, and you want to pay by check, use our e-Services Payment Voucher System to create and print the payment voucher you need to mail with your check or money order payments.

 What are “gross receipts”?Back to top